Excalibur rifle: History

 After cancelling the tender, the army decided to pursue the new Excalibur rifle developed by the ARDE as a replacement for the older INSAS rifles.

 On 3 July 2016, the Indian media reported that the Indian Army had rejected the Excalibur for its standard issue assault rifle as it did not match the requirements standard of the army.

 In September 2016 the Indian Army announced that it was launching a tender for 185,000 7.62×51mm-caliber assault rifles.
 The Indian Army in October 2016 announced that Excalibur rifles will be adopted as an interim assault rifle until a suitable replacement is found.

 In June 2017, the Excalibur was announced to have failed tests due to concerns about quality control and ineffective firepower.

-In July 2018, the Indian Army announced that plans to adopt the Excalibur will not proceed.

-Trials

-The Army tested the Excalibur in 2014–15.
-Some of the trials included: